BinaryIgor/blog/posts/how-many-http-requests-per-second-can-a-single-machine-handle.md

 ...
 ```
-Again, to see whether we can sustain this load over a longer period of time I have executed **high_long_load** test:
+Again, to see whether we can sustain this load over a longer period of time I have executed a **high_long_load** test:
 ```
 ...